Syncano/syncano-node/docs/docs/building-sockets/core-api.md

   })
 ```

-Catch `events` by subscribing to a socket emmiting an event.
+Catch `events` by subscribing to a Socket emmiting an event.

 ```yml
 event_handlers: